Blinue/Magpie/CONTRIBUTING_EN.md

 **First of all, thank you for spending your valuable time on this project!**

-Magpie is a personal project, initially inspired by Integer Scaler and Lossless Scaling.
+Magpie is a personal project, initially inspired by IntegerScaler and Lossless Scaling.
 However, the project has become much more powerful than its predecessors.
 Due to the limited capability and energy of the developers, we welcome any form of contribution to this project!
 Magpie follows the [All Contributors](https://github.com/all-contributors/all-contributors) protocol.
 No matter in what form you contributed to the project (e.g. code, document, test, etc.), the developer will add you to the contributors list as long as you contributed enough.

 If you are new here, we strongly recommend you to read [this article](https://opensourceway.community/open-source-guide/how-to-contribute/) (it's in Chinese).